Causal Compatibility Inequalities Admitting Quantum Violations in the Triangle Structure: Fritz Distribution

 As first realized by \citet{Fritz_2012}, one may construct quantum distributions incompatible with the Triangle structure by recasting quantum distributions incompatible with the familiar Bell structure into a settings-free tripartite format.
 To explain, imagine rearranging the Triangle structure into the configuration depicted in \cref{fig:triangle_structure_with_fritz_bell_embedded} so that it closely resembles the Bell structure (\cref{fig:bell_structure}).
 Evidently, under the correct relabeling, large portions of the Triangle structure resemble the Bell structure.
 The crucial distinction is that $S_{A}, S_{B}$ are random variable representing the recorded measurement \emph{settings} in the Bell structure whereas those $S_{A}, S_{B}$ are \emph{latent} variables in in the Triangle structure, which get reported as \textit{auxiliary outcomes} for Alice and Bob.

-The analysis of non-classicality changes, however, when $S_{A}, S_{B}$ are not freely chosen by the observers but rather by a process outside of the individual party's control.
+The analysis of nonclassicality changes, however, when $S_{A}, S_{B}$ are not freely chosen by the observers but rather by a process outside of the individual party's control.
 Relaxing the assumption of measurement independence opens up a possible loophole, namely the possibility that the auxiliary outcomes $S_{A}, S_{B}$ of Alice and Bob might be manipulated via dependence on their shared latent variable $\lambda$.
-We close this loophole by having the third party in the Triangle structure, Charlie, \emph{also} report the latent variables $S_{A}, S_{B}$ as a multivariate outcome.
+This loophole is closed by having the third party in the Triangle structure, Charlie, \emph{also} report the latent variables $S_{A}, S_{B}$ as a multivariate outcome.
 In this manner, the perfect correlation of $C$'s record of $S_{A}, S_{B}$ with the records of $S_{A}$ reported by $A$ and of $S_{B}$ reported by $B$ testifies to the independence of $S_{A}, S_{B}$ from $\lambda$.
 Consequently, any distribution over $A, B, S_{A}, S_{B}$ that is incompatible with Bell structure is also incompatible with the Triangle structure provided that $C$ is \textit{perfectly correlated} with $S_{A}, S_{B}$~\cite{Fritz_2012}.

-The exemplifying quantum distribution corresponding to a recasting of a non-classical Bell structure distribution into the Triangle structure is the \term{Fritz distribution}~\cite{Fritz_2012}.
+The exemplifying quantum distribution corresponding to a recasting of a nonclassical Bell structure distribution into the Triangle structure is the \term{Fritz distribution}~\cite{Fritz_2012}.
 In the Fritz distribution, denoted $\prob[\fritz]$, each of the variables $A,B,C$ is taken to have $4$ possible outcomes $\bc{0,1,2,3}$.
-It is convenient to represent the outcomes using two binary digits, $\bc{00,01,10,11}$.
 Explicitly, $\prob[\fritz]$ can be written as: